brianwolfe/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 ## Definition of a Mesh in Istio

-Before answering the questions above, it is imperative to understand the definition of a `mesh` in Istio.
+Before answering the questions above, it is imperative to understand the [definition of a mesh](/docs/reference/glossary/#service-mesh) in Istio.
+As defined in the glossary, the identities within a single mesh share the same root of trust.

-_A mesh is one single administrative domain, consisting of one single shared root CA trusted by all workloads in the mesh, irrespective of the clusters or control planes in the system._

-All of these questions, among others, represent independent dimensions of configuration for a `single Istio mesh` deployment.
+Deploying a `single Istio mesh` involves three independent dimensions of configuration:

 1. single or multiple cluster
 1. single or multiple network